 7) Now launch Notes on your iOS device and tap your newly created note.

 8) You will see the ZIP archive’s icon in your note.
-Tap it to extract and view its contents.
+Tap it and then tap Preview Content.

 As seen in Mail, iCloud Drive and Notes

-To test this feature, I created a new ZIP archive on my Mac with three images and uploaded it to the “My Documents” folder in my iCloud Drive.
-Then, using the stock iCloud Drive app, I tapped the ZIP file on my iPhone.
+To test this feature, I created a new ZIP archive on my Mac uploaded it to iCloud Drive.
+Then, using Files on iOS, I tapped the ZIP file on my iPhone.

-Sure enough, iOS’s data handler kicked in, allowing me to swipe through the images in the ZIP archive.
-Tapping the Attachments button reveals the full contents of the archive, as shown below.
+Sure enough, iOS’s data handler kicked in, allowing me to preview content in the ZIP archive.
+And just like in Notes, tapping the button on the bottom right showed the files within the ZIP.

 For good measure, I tried sending another ZIP file containing an image and a text file from iCloud Drive to Notes.
 It, too, worked like a charm.
 In case there are multiple, different file types in a ZIP file, the system viewer will let you swipe between the files in the archive that iOS understands.